deusXmachina-dev/landing-page/src/_docs/terms_of_use_24_7_25.md

 ---

 ## 16. Miscellaneous
-- These Terms constitute the entire agreement between you and SenseFlow regarding the Services.
-- If a court finds any provision unenforceable, the rest remain in effect.
-- Our failure to enforce a provision is not a waiver of our right to do so later.
-- You may not assign these Terms without our prior written consent.
-We may assign them in connection with a merger, acquisition, or sale of assets.
+If any provision is unenforceable, it will be severed and the remaining provisions will remain in full force.
+These Terms do not create any agency, partnership, or joint venture.
+You may not assign these Terms without our consent; we may assign them without restriction.

 ---